AngelLozan/ScamHitlistV4/README.md

 To do:
 - Fix seed command Prisma

+- restrict file type upload to img

-- Add ZF call to server with functions.
+- Add ZF call to server with functions (test it out)
 - Complete ZF ui and options on show page (email type, flash messages, ect.)

 - Test server